JELSTUDIO/HeartMula-Gradio-webUI/README.md

 python ./examples/HeartMula-Gradio-webUI_JELSTUDIO.py

+If you get an error then make sure gradio is installed in your python-environment ( pip install gradio )

 Check the CMD-output window to click the "http://127.0.0.1:7860" link to open the gradio-webUI in your browser.

 Add your location of the models you have downloaded in the top left corner if the pre-filled location doesn't already work, add your lyrics, tweak the cfg and press generate.
 It names the output-files (You can choose between wave, flac and mp3) with a timestamp.